-Noelle M. James is an associate in the firm’s Intellectual Property, Business Organizations and Corporations, and Municipal Governance and Public Finance practice groups.
+Noelle M. James is an associate in the firm’s Intellectual Property, Business Organizations and Corporations, and Municipal Governance and Public Sector practice groups.
 She concentrates her practice on intellectual property matters including trademark protection, maintenance and monitoring; copyright and software licensing; and portfolio management.
 In addition, Ms. James regularly assists private and public clients, including local governments, on a variety of general business matters.

 - Work with clients to develop effective and cost-efficient trademark protection strategies.